stephband/literal/README.md

 ### &lt;include src="#template-id"&gt;

-Include tags, found only in unrendered templates, are replaced on render with their source content.
+Include tags, found only in unrendered literal templates, are replaced on render with their source content.
 Like the literal template, they support the `src` and `data` attributes.
 Indeed, an include requires a `src` attribute.

 ```html